This post was deleted.

 emtec

-about 2 years agofireattack
+over 2 years agofireattack

-about 2 years agoActually, headers etc. don't take that much space in most of cases (unless you have batch of Photoshop generated info like XMP), and we strip metadata anyway.
+over 2 years agoActually, headers etc. don't take that much space in most of cases (unless you have batch of Photoshop generated info like XMP), and we strip metadata anyway.

 The progressive mode is exactly what causes the size difference here.